🛡️ EV Research Tool

 The mileage cap is what trips up high-mileage drivers.
 A 30,000-mile-per-year commuter will hit 100,000 miles in year four — well before any 8-year timer expires.
 If you drive more than 15,000 miles/year, prioritize the warranties with 150K+ caps: Tesla Model S/X (150K), Mercedes EQS/EQE (155K), and Rivian Quad Motor (175K).
 Rivian's 175,000-mile cap is the highest in the industry and specifically targets the overland-adventure buyer who puts real miles on the truck.

 SOH is the minimum battery capacity the manufacturer guarantees.
 Most 2020-and-newer EVs set it at 70% — meaning if your battery degrades below 70% of its original usable capacity during the warranty window, the manufacturer must repair or replace the pack.
-Older Chevrolet Bolts use a weaker 60% floor.
-Nothing currently uses a stricter 75% floor in the U.S. market, though Kia has floated it in some European markets.
+The strictest floor in the US market is now GM's: its current (2025) EV warranty booklets commit to 75%, "as determined by a certified dealer" — a full reversal from the Bolt era, when GM's booklet contained no floor at all and warned the battery "may degrade as little as 10% to as much as 40% of capacity over the warranty period."
 Read the actual warranty PDF — dealers sometimes quote "70%" when the booklet only commits to "excessive capacity loss" without a specific number.

 4. Capacity-loss language (explicit vs. vague)